jaclynong/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       pageModels:
         - pagemodels/my_page_model_descriptor.yaml
         - pagemodels/another_page_model_descriptor.yaml

+      # To create Pages you will need to add references to the descriptor file's
+      pages:
+        - pages/my_page_descriptor.yaml
+        - pages/another_page_descriptor.yaml

+      # To create Groups you will need to add references to the descriptor file's
+      groups:
+        - groups/groups-descriptor.yaml

       # To create Content Types you will need to add references to the descriptor file's
       contentTypes: